-New lighter weight AGVs for transporting

-Heavy loads streamline operations efficiency for aluminium and steel manufacturers
+New lighter weight AGVs for transporting heavy loads streamline operations for manufacturers

-For decades, automated guided vehicles (AGVs) have played a critical role transporting heavy loads throughout aluminium and steel manufacturing facilities - reliably, safely and cost-efficiently.
-Now, the latest generation of AGVs for carrying heavy loads - with a significant reduction in vehicle weight - are minimizing maintenance and power requirements by up to 60 percent, delivering a new level of streamlined performance and cost efficiency for primary metals manufacturers.
+For decades, automated guided vehicles (AGVs) have played a critical role in transporting heavy loads throughout aluminium and steel manufacturing facilities - reliably, safely and cost-efficiently.
+Now, the latest generation of AGVs for carrying heavy loads - with a significant reduction in vehicle weight - are minimising maintenance and power requirements by up to 60%, delivering a new level of streamlined performance and cost efficiency for primary metals manufacturers.
+By Jim McMahon

 Given the highly competitive nature of the primary metals industries, particularly aluminium and steel manufacturing, process uptime and consistency of throughput are necessary to operational efficiency and profitability.
-The and press brake dies and punches, into and out of storage, and throughout both hot and cold production processes.
-Interfacing with multiple auto-transfer devices, AGVs provide reliable heavy-load raw material and product handling, with less potential for product damage, compared to manual and overhead methods of transport.
-Utilizing a combination of logic software, and wired and most often wireless navigation, automated guided vehicles can perform tasks that are not possible with other transport systems - such as the uniform movement and positioning of huge loads of over 200,000 pounds, to within a fraction of an inch of their designated targets, without rush and noise, and with a high degree of safety for workers and the operational environment.
+The use of AGVs has played a pivotal role in facilitating process constancy in these manufacturing operations.
+The primary metals industry has long relied on AGVs to transport heavy-load aluminium and steel coils, ingots, plates, wire, work rolls, turnstiles, and press brake dies and punches, into and out of storage, and throughout both hot and cold production processes.

+Interfacing with multiple autotransfer devices, AGVs provide reliable heavy-load raw material and product handling, with less potential for product damage, compared to manual and overhead methods of transport.
+Utilising a combination of logic software, and wired and most often wireless navigation, automated guided vehicles can perform tasks that are not possible with other transport systems - such as the uniform movement and positioning of huge loads of over 200,000 pounds, to within a fraction of an inch of their designated targets, without rush and noise, and with a high degree of safety for workers and the operational environment.